WPIRoboticsEngineering/ZenRobotBuildKit/Esp32RomiWiring.md

 <img src="photos/4Contacts.jpg" width="300">

 Solder the battery contacts.
-They have a lot of thermal mass, so you may have to hold the soldering iron on them for a bit.
+They have a lot of thermal mass, so you may have to hold the soldering iron on them for a bit (a minute or two).
+The solder will melt to the terminal pretty easily, but it will take longer to get it to melt to the board and fill the gap.

 <img src="photos/solderBatt.jpg" width="300">